What is Autism Spectrum Disorder?

-Does your child exhibit atypical social behaviors (avoids eye contact, prefers to play alone, does not respond to name or facial expression)?
+Does your child exhibit atypical social behaviors (avoids eye contact, prefers to play alone, does not respond to their name or facial expression)?

-Does your child display any repetitive habits, fixations or unusual routines?
+Does your child display any repetitive habits, fixations, or unusual routines?

 Does your child have difficulty coordinating body movements?